North Downs Way Riders’ Route: Section 2 – Oxted to Wye

-Our famous national trail national trail is now rideable, winding through the Kent Downs and Surrey Hills Areas of Outstanding Natural Beauty (AONB).
+Our famous national trail national trail is now rideable, winding through the Kent Downs and Surrey Hills National Landscapes.

 Quiet and almost traffic free, our Riders’ Route is easy to follow, family friendly and – above all – absolutely beautiful.
 It can be broken up into easy to manage sections so you have the choice of testing your skills as a cyclist or horse rider on challenging hills, or just enjoying the scenery on a pretty family day out on two wheels or even four legs!

-This section of the North Downs Way Riders’ Route takes you deep into the Garden of England, around ancient structures and along pilgrimage routes for an incredible journey across the Kent Downs Area of Outstanding Natural Beauty and aspiring Cross-Channel UNESCO Global Geopark.
+This section of the North Downs Way Riders’ Route takes you deep into the Garden of England, around ancient structures and along pilgrimage routes for an incredible journey across the Kent Downs National Landscape and aspiring Cross-Channel UNESCO Global Geopark.